talgball/lbr/README.md

 * ROBOT_DJ_APITOKEN - String containing API access token issued by the bfrobotics web services
 * ROBOT_DOCK - String indicating which lirc contains the infrared docking messages

+A planned but not yet released feature for *settings.py* is to enable "fake devices" so that the system could be exercised without requiring the robot hardware to be present.
+This document will be updated when the feature is available.

 ## Hardware Overview
+The lbr development platform hardware was designed for flexibility and to support an ongoing set of experiments, including hardware upgrades over the life of the robot.
+It was not designed for productization directly.
+However, the telepresense use case requires the robot to have a sufficient physical height to make video conferencing with remote users comfortable.
+The approximate overall dimensions of the robot are 56" X 17", and the system weighs approximately 35 pounds.

+* __Chassis__ - The frame is constructed from T6 aircraft aluminum, 1/8" thick and using a combination of 1" angle iron pieces and 1/8" aluminum sheets.
+Internally, movable 1/4" acrylic shelves hold the electronics.
+A removable riser is attached to the chassis to hold the monitor and video conferencing camera.
+* __Motors and Drive Train__ - Two school bus windshield wiper gear motors from American Electric Motors are utilized.
+These motors have electromechanical specifications similar to electric wheelchair motors but are significantly less expensive.
+They have continued to perform well over the life of the platform.
+The motors are mounted to the chassis with custom aluminum mounts.
+6" solid rubber garden cart wheels are attached to the motors.
+Their nylon hubs are augmented and reinforced with steel hub assemblies backed with aluminum plates.
+The wheel bearing surfaces are interfaced to the drive shafts using stainless steel piping to form a precise and durable fit.
+In early drive train testing, the chassis comfortably transported a 90 pound kit around the pool deck.
+(Don't try this at home.)
+* __Electrical__ -  Automotive components are used in the electrical power section due to their easy availability and overall reliability and since the system employs a 12V architecture.
+The battery is a 12V, 35 Amp-Hour AGM.
+Circuits are branched and fused using an automotive fuse block.
+The system also has a 100AMP safety switch that disconnects the battery from the system.
+Note that a bypass wire protected by a power diode should be added around the fuses and disconnect switch such that the motors always have a guaranteed return path to the battery.
+Otherwise, transients could damage the motor controller during a failure event.
+The battery is charged by an external charging system mounted in the docking station.

 ## Support and Collaboration